pulp/pulp/docs/sphinx/user-guide/broker-settings.rst

 Pulp Broker Settings
 ====================

-Pulp requires a message bus to run, and can use either Qpid or RabbitMQ as that message bus.
-Pulp is developed and tested against the Qpid C++ server v0.22+, and is configured to expect Qpid on localhost without SSL or authentication by default.
+Pulp requires a message bus to run and can use either Qpid or RabbitMQ as that message bus.
+Pulp is developed and tested against the Qpid C++ server v0.22+ and is configured to expect Qpid on localhost without SSL or authentication by default.
 This documentation identifies changes necessary for the following configurations: